StevenZzz07/StevenZzz07.github.io/_pages/about.md

 Daily Interests
 =====
 I love playing soccer and basketball in my spare time.
-I am devoted supporter of Chesela club, we are blues!
+I am a devoted supporter of Chelsea club, we are blues!
 Also I am second Dan in Kendo practicing in [Hedao](http://www.dianping.com/shop/FfuWyihCOuBMCAt7).
 And I am a fan of craft beer and have a collection of beer cap.
 Hope to share my collection with you!